jiashenyue/geo242/README.md

-# geo242
+# GEO 242 Mapping the Changing World
-GitHub and markdown document resources for GEO 242 at Miami University
+- GitHub and markdown document resources for GEO 242 at Miami University